InderleRinderle/Responsible-AI/README.md

 <!-- This section provides a description of the dataset fields, and additional information about the dataset structure such as criteria used to create the splits, relationships between data points, etc. -->

 The dataset was created using the Comma Separated Value (CSV) format.
-Patient responses and diagnoses are joined to the patient.
+Individual patients are tied to their symptoms and diagnoses.
 Response types for specific symptoms was broken down in the following way:
 - Reported *Sadness, Euphoric, Exhausted, and Sleep Disorder* values were reported in their frequency.
   - Values were either Usually, Most-often, Sometimes, or Seldom
 - Reported *Mood Swing, Suicidal Thoughts, Anorexia, Authority Respect, Try-Explanation, Aggressive Response, Ignore & Move On, Nervous Breakdown, Admit Mistakes, and Overthinking* values were reported as having occurred or not occurred recently.